Astro in front of a chart showing commerce sales

 Implementation requires 3D models of products, AR software development kits (SDKs), and integration with the ecommerce platform, often necessitating specialized development.

-AR is expected to become a standard feature, making online shopping more interactive, personalized, and visually engaging, bridging the gap between digital and physical experiences.
+AR is expected to become a standard feature, making online shopping more interactive, personalised, and visually engaging, bridging the gap between digital and physical experiences.